-The second regular meeting during the months of July, August and December are normally canceled each year by City Council.
-(Rules of Procedure)
+- The second regular meeting during the months of July, August and December are normally canceled each year by City Council.

 City Council Elections

-Through popular elections on even numbered years, Lynchburg citizens regularly choose the 7 members of City Council.
+Through popular elections in November of even numbered years, Lynchburg citizens regularly choose the 7 members of City Council.
 With staggered 4-year terms of office, City Council is elected on either an At-large (3 members) or Ward (4 members) representational basis.
-Among their group, the elected City Council members, in turn, choose by simple majority vote a President (Mayor) and Vice President (Vice Mayor), who each serve for 2 years in that capacity.
+The elected City Council members, in turn, choose by simple majority vote a President (Mayor) and Vice President (Vice Mayor), who each serve for 2 years in that capacity.

 - Among other duties, the Mayor reviews requests for proclamations, letters of recognition, certificates and Keys to the City.
 (Proclamation Request Guidelines)